 - Quick release

 The Bauer Vapor Flylite hockey stick is a great overall stick.
-It has an extremely lightweight design and a stiff blade that allows for in tight sniz shows.
+It has an extremely lightweight design and a stiff blade that allows for in tight shots.
 The blade is reinforced to create a stronger feel which gives extra power to your shot.
 And one might think that with a stiffer blade comes more difficult stick handling, not the case here.
-Numerous people around the hockey world have state how crisp and clean the Vapor Flylite stick is buttery smooth to stick handle with.
+Numerous people around the hockey world have stated how crisp and clean the Vapor Flylite stick is buttery smooth to stick handle with.

 Related: Best Hockey Skates